ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 The last line of the console output should be ``[100%] Built target ufs-weather-model``, indicating that the UFS Weather Model executable has been built successfully.

 The executables listed in :numref:`Table %s <ExecDescription>` should appear in the ``ufs-srweather-app/bin`` directory.
-If this build method doesn't work, or if users are not on a supported machine, they will have to manually setup the environment and build the SRW App binaries with CMake as described in :numref:`Section %s <CMakeApproach>`.
+If users choose to build the ``GSI`` and ``rrfs_utl`` components, the executables listed in :numref:`Table %s <RRFSexec>` will also appear there.
+If this build method did not work, or if users are not on a supported machine, they will have to manually setup the environment and build the SRW App binaries with CMake as described in :numref:`Section %s <CMakeApproach>`.

 .. _ExecDescription: